influxdata/influxdb-client-js/README.md

 ## Usage

-The following examples helps to start quickly with this client:
+The following examples help to start quickly with this client:

 - @influxdata/influxdb-client
   - [write points](./examples/write.js)